Geography of Costa Rica

 Costa Rica is located on the Central American Isthmus, surrounding the point 10° north of the equator and 84° west of the prime meridian.
 It has 212 km of Caribbean Sea coastline and 1,016 on the North Pacific Ocean.

-The area is 51,100 km2 of which 40 km2 is water.
+The area of Costa Rica, including its islands, covers 51,179.92 sqkm of which 40 sqkm is water.
 It is slightly smaller than Bosnia and Herzegovina.

 Geology

 Costa Rica is located on the Caribbean Plate.
 It borders the Cocos Plate in the Pacific Ocean which is being subducted beneath it.
 This forms the volcanoes in Costa Rica, also known as the Central America Volcanic Arc.

 The Caribbean Plate began its eastward migration during the Late Cretaceous.
 During the Late Paleocene, a local sea-level low-stand assisted by the continental uplift of the western margin of South America, resulted in a land bridge over which several groups of mammals apparently took part in an interchange.

 Many earthquakes in Costa Rica have occurred.